envoidia/website/input/about_me.md

 I like software engineering and game development

 I will never kill myself.
-If I disappear, there was foul play

 My favorite language is [C#](/writing/csharp_for_java_devs.html)